 Rework the System

+1. Organization.
 Before anything else is addressed — products or customers — banks and credit unions must first create an inclusive workplace and embed financial wellness right into the employee experience.
 Davis recommends building a team that can resonate with multiple populations, especially unserved and underserved populations.
 It also means supporting employees with their own financial goals, both short- and long-term.

 Jill Nowacki — President and CEO of Humanidei and O’Rourke, a firm specializing in employee development at credit unions — tells The Financial Brand that she works with institutions that are still trying to function the same way they’ve been doing for years.